Sausage, Egg, and Cheese Casserole with Spinach

 - 1 yellow onion, thinly sliced or diced

-- 1.5 teaspoons kosher salt, plus more as needed
+- 1 to 1.5 teaspoons kosher salt, plus more as needed

 - 4 oz. grated cheese, I like Gruyère or Fontina